decobeirne/csa/readme.md

 ----
 Copy the contents of `cgi-bin` to `/webspace/cgi-bin`.

 Copy everything else to `/webspace/httpdocs/communitysupportedagriculture.ie`.
+Change the text in `key.txt`, used for session management.

 The `.htaccess` file tells Apache to send any requests for a URL under `communitysupportedagriculture.ie` to `/cgi-bin/main.py`.